quianalytics/WarRoom-Frontend/PLAN.md

 - The persisted payload is the `DraftState` JSON plus pick results.
 - Trade inbox, trade log, and recap grades are not persisted.
 - `LocalStore` also persists user UX settings (sound + haptics, trade popups).
+- Draft history metadata is persisted separately for multi-draft resume; each entry can be renamed or cleared.

 ## Domain Model Notes
 - Models: `DraftPick`, `Prospect`, `Team`, `Trade`, `DraftState`.